Wasserstein KL-divergence for Gaussian distributions: Introduction

 \section{Introduction}

-Classical information geometry is agnostic to the geometry of the sample space, which is chosen to be ${\Bbb R}^n$ in this article.
-This sample space is equipped with the standard inner product and the corresponding distance function.
-The Kullback-Leibler divergence (KL-divergence), defined for probability measures on ${\Bbb R}^n$, represents a fundamental quantity in information geometry \cite{AN06,ay2017information}.
-It is, however, not coupled with the standard geometry of ${\Bbb R}^n$.
-For instance, if we consider two Dirac measures concentrated in distinct points, then their KL-divergence will be infinite and therefore not sensitive to the actual distance between these points.
-Building on previous work \cite{ay2015novel,felice2021towards}, a new canonical divergence has been introduced in \cite{ay2024information} which is based on Wasserstein geometry \cite{KZ22} and, in particular, the Otto metric \cite{Otto}.
-Consider two probability measures $\mu$ and $\nu$ on ${\Bbb R}^n$ which we assume to have a positive density with respect to the Lebesgue measure.
-In order to define the new canonical divergence, $\nu$ has to have a particular structure in terms of a smooth function $f: {\Bbb R}^n \to {\Bbb R}$.
-More precisely, we consider the gradient field ${\rm grad} \, f: {\Bbb R}^n \to {\Bbb R}^n$ and the corresponding flow $\varphi_t: {\Bbb R}^n \to {\Bbb R}^n$, $t \in {\Bbb R}$, which solves the ordinary differential equation $\frac{d}{dt} \varphi_t(x) = {\rm grad} \, f (\varphi_t(x))$, $\varphi_0(x) = x$.
-With this, we assume that $\nu$ is the image of $\mu$ with respect to the flow after a unit of time, that is $\nu = {(\varphi_1)}_\ast(\mu)$.
-In these terms, the new canonical divergence is defined as follows:
+Classical information geometry is agnostic to the geometry of the sample space, which is chosen to be $\Rn$ in this article.
+This sample space is equipped with the standard inner product and the corresponding Euclidean distance function.
+The Kullback-Leibler divergence (KL-divergence), defined for probability measures on $\Rn$, plays a central role in information geometry \cite{AN06,ay2017information}.
+It is, however, not coupled with the standard geometry of $\Rn$.
+For instance, if we consider two Dirac measures concentrated in distinct points, then their KL-divergence is infinite and therefore not sensitive to the actual distance between these points. we derive an explicit closed-form expression for the WKL-divergence and study its geometric and continuity properties.

+Based on previous work \cite{ay2015novel,felice2021towards}, a general construction of a canonical divergence between two probability measures $\mu$ and $\nu$ was introduced.
+It is defined by the integral expression